-- 1. Coordinate the work of the College Fairs Committee; Professional Development Committee; School, College and CBO Relations Committee, the Summer Institute Committee, and Winter Institute Committee, as well as any related ad hoc and interim committees assigned by the President except those associated with the Annual Membership Meeting. - 2.
+- Coordinate the work of the Professional Development Committee; School, College and CBO Relations Committee, the Summer Institute Committee, and Winter Institute Committee, as well as any related ad hoc and interim committees assigned by the President except those associated with the Annual Membership Meeting. - 2.
 Coordinate the preparation of budget proposals and other funding requests for individual committees and present the same to the Executive Board. - 3.
-Serve as an ex-officio member of the aforementioned committees. - 4.
-Assess the sites for the annual Summer Institute and Winter Institute on a regular basis. - 5.
-Submit reports to the Secretary prior to board meetings as determined by the yearly board calendar
+Serve as an ex-officio member of the aforementioned committees. - Assess the site of any program where a host site is involved.
+This includes, but is not limited to Summer Institute, Winter Institute, Professional Development Forums and Student Leaders in Admission. - 5.
+Assess efficacy of in-person and virtual programs through participant surveys. - 6.
+Submit reports to the Secretary prior to board meetings as determined by the yearly board calendar. - 7.
+Maintain an updated policies & procedures manual that details important responsibilities required each month for the full fiscal year. - 8.
+Ensure appropriate coverage during vacation time for the Association to continue its work without interruption.